ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/benefits.md

 ### Prepare for an unsure future

 Whatever might happen in the nomad’s homeland, his company and its assets are safe and secure,  well-regulated online environment .
-The plan is to add capabilities over time as the ZDF expands organically and its growth potential  is clear.
+The plan is to add capabilities over time as the OURHUB expands organically and its growth potential  is clear.

-In particular, as the use of token-based currency models (security tokens, utility tokens, digital currencies) grows, this is a capability the DFZ should provide for its community.
+In particular, as the use of token-based currency models (security tokens, utility tokens, digital currencies) grows, this is a capability the OURHUB should provide for its community.

 Prepare for the future, digital tokens will become increasingly important.